 Religion in Ancient Egypt

+Egyptians tried to preserve dead bodies by mummifying them so the owners could use them in the next life.
+The dead were also buried with 'grave goods' to use in the next life.
+Animals, especially cats, were also mummified.
 To mummify a body the Egyptians first removed its internal organs (otherwise they would rot).
 They rinsed the cavities with palm wine then covered the body with a salt paste called natron to dry it.
 After 70 days the body was washed and wrapped in linen bandages.

-Life in Egypt
+Life in Ancient Egypt

 Religion in Palestine

 The peoples of ancient Palestine were polytheists (they worshiped many gods).
 The chief god of the Philistines was Dagon.
 The chief god of the Moabites was Chemosh.
 The Canaanites worshiped Baal, the god of rain and storms.
 They worshiped Baal on high places such as hilltops.
 They also worshiped his wife, Asherah, a fertility goddess.
 They worshiped wooden poles dedicated to her.
 The Canaanites also worshiped a god called Moloch or Molech and they sacrificed children to him.